 An exploration of the goodness of human nature as presented by the Catholic Magisterium and Theology.
 This study considers human beings as creatures called to a final end, and considers philosophical and sociological treatments that complement, and also contend against, this view.
 Topics will explore the concept of “ontological receptivity” which grounds the human person and defines the persons' creative capacities.
 Offered every year, in the Spring semester.

-CATH 306: Lives of the Saints (Junior Year)
+CATH 306: Topics in the Lives of the Saints (Junior Year)

 Continues the exploration of goodness begun in CATH206 through the study of the lives of the Saints.
 The lives of the Saints present extraordinary examples of Christian life lived out in goodness and beauty, often in the face of personal and social challenges of their culture and time.
 The course will consider the saint’s (or saints’) achievements both in terms of their intellectual and cultural significance, and of their significance to Catholic history and the development of the Catholic understanding of the possibilities of grace and freedom.
 Prerequisite: CATH 205, or permission of the instructor.
 Offered in Spring, odd-numbered years.

 Note: The saints chosen for this course would vary in successive iterations of the course, depending on the interests and desires of the instructor.
 Faculty from across the curriculum would be encouraged to offer this course.

 Courses in the category of Beauty focus on how Catholic thinkers, artists, and writers creatively express their beliefs, their Catholic worldview, and the action of grace in their lives in their writings and works of art.
 The point is to study not only thinkers and figures for their own sake but the cultural surroundings and how the creativity of each individual emerged in receptivity to the faith.
 In other words, studies in the category of Beauty reflect on not merely the persons as related to their faith (Goodness) but the products of these persons as related to their person